cataseven/Statistics-Graph-Chart-Card/README.md

 ### State Timeline

-Displays horizontal colored bars showing state changes over time — one row per entity.
+Displays horizontal colored bars showing state changes over time — one row per entity, plus an extra row per comparison when `compare` is set.
 Entity names appear on the left, state labels inside each segment when wide enough.
 Hover for a tooltip showing state name, duration, and time range.
 Works with `binary_sensor`, `input_boolean`, `input_select`, and any entity with a `state_map`.
+Since **v4.02**, per-entity `compare` works here too — each comparison draws its own time-aligned row directly under the main entity's row; see [Period Comparison](#-period-comparison).

 ```yaml